 Hmmm.
 Well, we arrive in 4♠.
-We have "fixed" the bidding so we open 4♠.
+We have "fixed" the bidding so you open 4♠.
 There is no way that anyone would bid this hand in this manner - you will learn how to bid these hands properly at a later date.
-For now, focus on the play.
+For now, we simply want you to focus on the play.